 - Protection of fields and villages from the winds and dust of the desert, as well as the diseases that may follow.

-- Nutrient supply: dead leaves provide a boost to the soil's nutrient supply and ability to hold water.
+- Nutrient supply: dead leaves provide a boost to the soil's nutrient supply and its ability to retain water.

 - Natural transpiration of trees, or evapotranspiration, which causes more precipitation and humidity.

-- Reserve food for livestock with better quality forage, as shade from trees allows for better growth.
+- Reserve food for livestock with better quality forage, as the shade of the trees allows for better growth.

 It goes without saying that even on a global scale, this new, great "green lung" just a few hours from a highly industrialized Europe can only bring benefits.